Topologically nontrivial flat bands and quantum Hall crossovers in square-octagon lattice materials: Materials realization

 Figure~\ref{fig6}(a) shows the crystal structure of octagraphene (T-graphene), where carbon atoms form a square-octagonal lattice with unequal $sp^2$ hybridization arising from distinct inter- and intra-square C-C bond lengths.
 The orbital-resolved band structure (Fig.~\ref{fig6}(d)) reveals metallic behavior, with states near the Fermi level dominated by carbon $p_z$ orbitals (blue).
 The dispersion exhibits electron and hole pockets at the $\Gamma$ and $M$ points, respectively, along with quasi-flat bands along $\Gamma-X$ and $M-X$ directions.

-In TMDs, the square-octagonal geometry can form through $4$-$8$ defects at grain boundaries of monolayer MoS$_2$~\cite{sun2015graphene,van2013grains}.
-Structurally, MoS$_2$ consists of three atomic layers, with Mo atoms coordinated by six neighboring S atoms in a square-octagonal network.
+In TMDs, the square-octagonal geometry can form through $4$-$8$ defects at grain boundaries of monolayer MoS$2$~\cite{sun2015graphene,van2013grains}.
+Structurally, these square--octagonal motifs emerge at grain boundaries, where Mo atoms remain coordinated by six S atoms.
 The calculated electronic dispersion near the Fermi level without SOC (Fig.~\ref{fig6}(e)) shows semimetallic behavior, featuring Dirac-like bands and a nearly flat band at $\Gamma$.
 The top valence and bottom conduction bands, dominated by Mo $d_{z^2}$ and $d_{x^2-y^2}$ orbitals with opposite parities, are degenerate at the Fermi level.
 SOC lifts this degeneracy, opening a gap and producing a QSH phase with nontrivial $\mathbb{Z}_2=1$ and $C_s=1$.
 The corresponding helical edge states are shown in Fig.~\ref{fig6}(e).
 Breaking $C_4$ symmetry splits the $\Gamma$-point Dirac node into two Dirac cones, leading to van Hove singularities at $\Gamma$~\cite{sun2015graphene}.
 Strain further drives topological phase transitions, tuning MoS$_2$ between QSH, trivial insulating, and metallic phases.